Amruthaaithal/Alumni_Network_Management_System/README.md

 Contents:
 1. PHP-files: contains all the php files to view the system
-2. ALumni_netwrok.sql: An SQL file with table creations and procedures and triggers
+2. Alumni_netwrok.sql: An SQL file with table creations and procedures and triggers
 3. A README file